Zeioth/XFCE-Wacom-Settings/README.md

-**NEWS:** Gnome has updated their code recently, so this repository won't work for distros released after 2017, and rolling release distros.
+**NEWS:** Gnome has updated their code recently, so this repository won't work for distros released after 2017, and rolling release distros (yet).

 Introduction
 =============